LeHoLoHe/academy-garden/src/site/notes/characters/example character.md

 > ---
 > description
 ## 1 Notes
 There is a note now.
 New Note.
 Why broke?
 Again.
+Banana.
 ## 2 Secrets and Clues

 This is no longer secret.
-There is a secret in this .
+There is a secret in this
-This is a second hidden part
-°°